Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: Putting it all together: The dynamics of spike trains

-The distributional derivative is a unique framework that extends differentiation and its operations to encompass both smooth functions and instantaneous events without contradiction.
-It provides a unified definition of differentiation that not only applies to smooth functions, but also extends, consistently and rigorously, to sets of events where classical differentiation fails.
+The distributional derivative is a framework that extends differentiation in such a way that it integrates both smooth functions and instantaneous events without (mathematical) contradiction.
+It provides a unified definition of differentiation that not only applies to smooth functions, but also extends, consistently and rigorously, to sets of events where classical differentiation is not defined.
 Integration by parts starts with a theorem about functions and ends with a defining identity that holds for all distributions.

-This distributional perspective means that neuronal spikes need not be approximated as signals or rates; they can be analyzed directly as event-structured constraints on time.
-By formalizing the interaction between event timing and continuous dynamics, this framework provides a mathematically rigorous structure for studying downstream computational properties such as causality, refractoriness, timing sensitivity, and the interplay with geometry in neural systems, concepts that are foundational to understanding neurophysiology and neural dynamics.
+From a neuroscientific context, including the important neurophysiological topics discussed at the beginning of the section, the integration by parts derivation is not just a technical exercise.
+It is the mathematically rigorous process that ensures the distributional derivative of a spike train is consistent with the classical derivative of any smooth approximation to that spike train.
+This means that one can freely pass between continuous descriptions of neural dynamics (e.g., membrane potentials, synaptic conductances, dendritic integration) and event-based descriptions (e.g., spike trains, refractory resets, threshold crossings) without introducing mathematical inconsistencies.
+The two descriptions are not competing frameworks requiring reconciliation, but rather, projections of a single, unified structure.

+This consistency has concrete analytical consequences.
+Because the distributional derivative $\langle s_i', \varphi \rangle = -\sum_k \varphi'(t_i^k)$ is well-defined for any smooth test function, it can be applied to synaptic kernels, membrane filters, or any other physiologically meaningful process to quantify timing sensitivity at event times.
+It can be composed with convolution (Section 7.3) to analyze how perturbations in spike timing at one neuron propagate through successive stages of synaptic transmission to affect downstream circuits.
+This process can also be extended to higher-order derivatives without additional assumptions, since the definition is recursive: $\langle T^{(n)}, \varphi \rangle = (-1)^n \langle T, \varphi^{(n)} \rangle$.
+This provides the formal foundation for rigorous analysis of neural phenomena such as timing-dependent plasticity, refractory gating, and delay-dependent synchronization, for which the precise timing of individual spikes, rather than average firing rates, determines the computational outcome.